 [T]he wise policy in regard to it is to minimize to the utmost the relations of the state to industry.
-As long as there are such relations, every industrial interest is forced more or less to employ plutocratic methods.
-The corruption is greater, perhaps, on those who exercise them than on the objects of them.
-Laissez-faire, instead of being what it appears to be in most of the current discussions, cuts to the very bottom of the morals, the politics, and the political economy of the most important public questions of our time.[92]
+As long as there are such relations, every industrial interest is forced more or less to

 Of course, even if this solution would work in theory, minimizing the relations of state to industry is easier said than done.
 After all, the same incentives that lead individuals to take advantage of existing state power to serve their own personal interests will also lead them to defend that power, or to re-establish it if, by some miracle, it is abolished.